- Best Intervalometers

 Make & Model:

 Pixel TW-283 S1/S2

-The Pixel TW-283 is the best intervalometer giving you all you need in a programable remote release and timer for your Canon, Nikon, or Sony Camera.
+The Pixel TW-283 is the best intervalometer giving you all you need in a programmable remote release and timer for your Canon, Nikon, or Sony camera.

 There are a number of different models that work for different cameras:

 - Canon: Compatible with Canon’s most popular DSLR and Mirrorless cameras like the 5D and 6D models.

 - Nikon: Compatible for most popular Nikon DSLRs like the D850 and D750, as well as the newer Nikon Mirrorless models the Z6 & Z6 II and Z7 & Z7 II.

 - Sony: For popular Sony Mirrorless cameras, like the A7S and A7RIV, etc.